 Connections from OSC

-All outbound network traffic from all of OSC's compute nodes are routed through a network address translation host (NAT), or two backup servers:
+All outbound network traffic from all of OSC's compute nodes are routed through a network address translation host (NAT) including the following IPs:

 IT and Network Administrators

 Please use the above information in order to assit users in acessing our resources.

 Occasionally new services may be stood up using hosts and ports not described here.
 If you believe our list needs correcting please let us know at firstname.lastname@example.org.